RextonRZ/EqualLens-project/README.md

 ## 🔄 Key Workflows

 ### 1. Job Creation & Resume Upload
-1. HR creates a new job with title, description, requirements
+1. HR creates new job listings with title, description, and requirements
-2. Upload multiple resumes for the position
+2. HR uploads multiple resumes in bulk through the dashboard interface
-3. System automatically extracts and structures resume data
+3. AI-powered document parsing extracts and structures resume data automatically
-4. Candidates are categorized under the job position
+4. System categorizes candidates under appropriate job positions
+5. HR can upload additional resumes at any time
+5. Candidate data is organized into structured profiles for efficient comparison

+### 2. Anonymized Candidate Screening
+1. HR views candidate list with identifying information removed to reduce bias
+2. System presents anonymized profiles with structured skill, experience, and education breakdown
+3. AI analysis highlights qualifications without revealing demographic information
+4. HR evaluates candidates based on objective criteria rather than personal factors
+5. Screening process ensures consistent and fair evaluation across all applications

-### 2. Candidate Scoring & Ranking
+### 3. AI-Driven Candidate Scoring & Ranking
-1. HR enters natural language prompt describing ranking criteria
+1. HR selects from three predetermined ranking criteria: skills, education, and experience
-2. System converts the prompt into numerical weights for skills, education, and experience
+2. System applies numerical weights to each selected criterion for consistent evaluation
-3. AI scores each candidate based on the criteria
+3. AI scores candidates based on resume match to job requirements using selected criteria
-4. Candidates are displayed in ranked order
+4. HR can quickly adjust ranking priorities to see different candidate orderings
+5. Visual score breakdowns show each candidate's performance across all criteria
+6. HR can approve candidates to proceed directly to the interview stage

-### 3. Interview Process
+### 4. AI-Tailored Interview Questions with Manual Control
+1. HR uses "AI Generate Sections" to create complete question sets tailored to individual candidates or job requirements
+2. Generated questions are automatically organized into relevant sections (Technical Skills, Work Experience, etc.)
+3. System offers flexibility with randomized selection, compulsory questions, and customizable time limits
-1. HR can generate interview questions automatically or customize them
+4. HR can edit any AI-generated questions or add manual questions before finalizing
+5. "Apply to All" feature allows consistent question sets to be deployed across multiple candidates
+6. Individual questions can be AI-generated within sections for targeted assessment of specific candidate attributes

+### 5. Automated Interview Process
-2. System sends interview links to selected candidates
+1. System sends personalized interview invitations with secure one-time links that expire after 7 days
-3. Candidates verify identity by taking photo with ID card
+2. Candidates verify identity through live photo comparison with ID
-4. Candidates answer recorded interview questions
-5. HR reviews and rates interview responses

-### 4. Candidate Management
-1. View all candidates for a position
-2. Access detailed candidate profiles with AI-generated summaries
-3. Track candidate progress through the pipeline
-4. Send automated emails for interview invitations or rejections
+3. Interface presents questions sequentially with a 20-second reading period before recording begins
+4. Candidates record responses with facecam in a single-attempt format with predetermined time limits
+5. Self-service scheduling allows candidates to complete interviews at their convenience within the link's validity period
+6. Responses are automatically processed with Google Cloud Speech-to-Text for consistent evaluation across all applicants

+### 6. Interview Review & Analysis
+1. HR reviews candidates through an interactive dashboard with status tracking and advanced filtering options.
+2. The system displays candidate audio responses with synchronized transcript highlighting, enabling efficient review.
+3. AI analyzes responses across four key metrics: relevance, clarity, confidence, and engagement, with detailed score breakdowns for each.
+4. Performance data is presented through visual charts showing grade assessments, score composition, and achievement percentages.
+5. AI generates objective feedback for each response with specific improvement suggestions, highlighting strengths and weaknesses.
+6. HR can send personalized offer or rejection emails directly through the platform.

 ## 📸 Screenshots
 Bulk CV Upload and Management